mre/endler.dev/content/posts/2019/kubernetes/index.md

 If you're planning to deploy a fleet of homogenous services on a large-scale infrastructure, Kubernetes might be the way to go.
-Just be aware of the additional complexity and the maintenance costs.
+Just be aware of the additional complexity and the operational costs.
 Some of these costs can be avoided by using a managed Kubernetes environment like [Google Kubernetes Engine] or [Amazon EKS].